 - Red – Both Scale and Chord (Chord winning in a conflict where no notes are shared)

-To see the effects of chord quantization add a Diatonic Triads module, patch its I socket to the CHORD IN socket of the Melody Sequencer and click on the Melody Sequencer’s CHORD button…
+To see the effects of chord quantization add a Diatonic Triads module, patch its I socket to the CHORD IN socket of the Melody Sequencer and click on the Melody Sequencer’s right-hand CHORD button…

 The orange lines on the display indicate that chord quantization is being used for every step of the sequence and their vertical positions illustrate the pitch adjustments being made.